 One of the most well-known news apps around and home to 2,500 reporters in 200 locations, Reuters covers absolutely everything you could think to quantify as news, so you’re unlikely to miss a thing while using this app.
 It provides a personalized experience, breaking news alerts, and can even help you to keep an eye on the stock market.
 The Editorial Highlights feature means you catch up on events quickly, and you can choose to save an article for reading later with offline mode and a night mode.

-Inkl is on a mission to rid you of clickbait articles, and aims to curate and bring you a stream of news that is trustworthy.
+Inkl is on a mission to rid you of clickbait articles, and aims to curate and bring you a stream of trustworthy news.
 You can filter newsrooms that are most important to you so that your feed is always bringing you the articles you want to read, from the writers you care about.
-It’s fast and it has a very modern layout that is easy to use and — best of all — it’s completely ad-free.
+It’s fast and it has a very modern layout that is easy to use and it’s completely ad-free.
+You do have to pay a monthly subscription fee of $10 to access the service after your seven-day free trial — but that also gets rid of any other paywalls, so it may be worth investing in instead of subscribing to a bunch of publications.

 Inoreader is another news aggregator that brings news from around the world straight to you.
 Choose from 28 sections, and you’ll be served news that’ll interest you.
 It allows you to save web pages for later viewing and search for content you’ve liked in the past.
 Best of all, it will remember which articles you’ve read and serve you only content you haven’t yet seen.
 Since it’s an RSS reader, you can even subscribe to your favorite YouTube channels.
 It’s compatible with Android or iOS, and there’s a version designed especially for iPads.